enthought/comtypes/docs/source/server.rst

     The optional ``_regcls_`` constant is only used for com objects that run in their own process, see the MSDN docs for more info.
-    In comtypes, several REGCLS values are defined in the ``comtyper.server.localserver`` module.
+    In |comtypes|, several REGCLS values are defined in the ``comtyper.server.localserver`` module.

 You do not yet implement any methods on the class, because basic